metagov/commons/README.md

-# The Commons
+# Join the Commons

 The Commons Party (a.k.a. the Validator Commons) is a cryptopolitical party of aligned validators and allies.
+We believe that governance matters, and that validators should participate in governance.